dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   shells served as money; how did one determine the value of half a shell?
 Did half a shell equate precisely to half the value of a full one?
 And what about variations in tobacco quality?
-These are the questions our new super currency must address, and it\'s an area where fiat money has an advantage.
+These are the questions our new super currency must address, and it's an area where fiat money has an advantage.
 Our supercurrency will be highly divisible, eliminating friction caused by incorrect amounts and thereby enhancing its utility as a currency.

-**Linking these characteristics to bitcoin**
+### Linking these characteristics to bitcoin

   We have now recognised that the current monetary system relies on credit and is not only inherently flawed but also destined to fail mathematically.
-We\'ve also outlined the characteristics of an ideal hypothetical money.
+We've also outlined the characteristics of an ideal hypothetical money.
 This is where we draw the connection to bitcoin.
-  In this part of the discussion, it\'s beneficial to view bitcoin as a kind of \'super gold,\' possessing all the desirable qualities of money without the associated drawbacks.
-To bridge this understanding, let\'s explore bitcoin\'s engineering, ensuring we provide an introduction that doesn\'t delve too deeply into the technical aspects but still conveys the authenticity of our argument.
+  In this part of the discussion, it's beneficial to view bitcoin as a kind of 'super gold,' possessing all the desirable qualities of money without the associated drawbacks.
+To bridge this understanding, let's explore bitcoin's engineering, ensuring we provide an introduction that doesn't delve too deeply into the technical aspects but still conveys the authenticity of our argument.

-  To establish a foundation for understanding bitcoin\'s engineering, it\'s advisable to define key terms.
+  To establish a foundation for understanding bitcoin\'s engineering, it's advisable to define key terms.

   **Open Source** - the code which all bitcoin nodes run on, the code for bitcoin can be viewed by anyone in it's enterity.
 If there is any